An API endpoint on a Dataiku API node#

 Generate activity on the API endpoint#

-Before we set up the monitoring portion of this project, we need to generate some activity on the API endpoint so that we have actual data on the API node to retrieve in the feedback loop.
+Before you set up the monitoring portion of this project, you need to generate some activity on the API endpoint.
+That way, you have actual data on the API node to retrieve in the feedback loop.

-Within the Status tab of the deployment, navigate to the Run and test subtab for the guess endpoint.
+Within the Status tab of the deployment, navigate to the Run and test panel for the guess endpoint.

 Click Run All to send several test queries to the API node.